HL7/fhir-qi-core/pages/index.md

 Conformance to this QI-Core Implementation Guide requires the following (in addition to adherence to core FHIR requirements):

--  Implementations SHALL support all profile types in the QI-Core set (listed in the [table above](#contents)) for resources they exchange
+-  Implementations SHALL support all profile types in the QI-Core set (listed in the [profiles](profiles.html) page) for resources they exchange
--  Server implementations SHALL declare their support of the QI-Core profiles in a FHIR Conformance statement
+-  Server implementations SHALL declare their support of the QI-Core profiles in a FHIR CapabilityStatement
 -  Conformant servers will at minimum support FHIR's read and search operations
 -  Servers SHALL supply the MustSupport data elements whenever that data is available
 -  Quality improvement applications SHALL recognize and process all MustSupport elements in QI-Core